microsoft/AI2BMD/README.md

 - **Memory**: 32+ GB
 - **GPU**: CUDA-enabled GPU with 8+ GB memory

+The package has been tested on the following GPUs:
+- A100
+- V100
+- RTX A6000
+- Titan RTX

 ### Software Requirements

 The package has been tested on the following systems: